|Title||Association of a single nucleotide polymorphism in the ubxn6 gene with long-term non-progression phenotype in HIV-positive individuals.|

 |Date Published||2019 May 31|

-OBJECTIVES: The long-term non-progressors (LTNP) are a heterogeneous group of HIV-positive individuals characterized by their ability to maintain high CD4 T-cell counts and partially control viral replication for years in the absence of antiretroviral therapy.
-The present study aims to identify host single nucleotide polymorphisms (SNPs) associated with non-progression in a cohort of 352 individuals.METHODS: DNA microarrays and exome sequencing were used for genotyping about 240,000 functional polymorphisms throughout more than 20,000 human genes.
+OBJECTIVES: The long-term non-progressors (LTNPs) are a heterogeneous group of HIV-positive individuals characterized by their ability to maintain high CD4 T-cell counts and partially control viral replication for years in the absence of antiretroviral therapy.
+The present study aims to identify host single nucleotide polymorphisms (SNPs) associated with non-progression in a cohort of 352 individuals.METHODS: DNA microarrays and exome sequencing were used for genotyping about 240 000 functional polymorphisms throughout more than 20 000 human genes.
 The allele frequencies of 85 LTNPs were compared with a control population.
 SNPs associated with LTNPs were confirmed in a population of typical progressors.
-Functional analyses in the affected gene were carried out through knockdown experiments in HeLa-P4, macrophages and dendritic cells.RESULTS: Several SNPs located within the MHC region previously related to LTNPs were confirmed in this new cohort.
-The SNP rs1127888 (UBXN6) surpassed the statistical significance of these markers after Bonferroni correction (q=2.11x10).
+Functional analyses in the affected gene were carried out through knockdown experiments in HeLa-P4, macrophages and dendritic cells.RESULTS: Several SNPs located within the major histocompatibility complex region previously related to LTNPs were confirmed in this new cohort.
+The SNP rs1127888 (UBXN6) surpassed the statistical significance of these markers after Bonferroni correction (q = 2.11 × 10).
 An uncommon allelic frequency of rs1127888 among LTNPs was confirmed by comparison with typical progressors and other publicly available populations.
-UBXN6-knockdown experiments caused an increase of CAV1 expression and its accumulation in the plasma membrane of different cell types.
-In vitro infection of these cells with HIV-1 replication-competent recombinant viruses caused a reduction of the viral replication capacity compared with their corresponding wild type cells expressing UBXN6.CONCLUSIONS: A higher prevalence of Ala31Thr in UBXN6 was found among LTNPs within its N-terminal region, which is crucial for UBXN6/VCP protein complex formation.
-UBXN6-knockdown affected CAV1 turnover and HIV-1 replication capacity.
+UBXN6 knockdown experiments caused an increase in CAV1 expression and its accumulation in the plasma membrane.
+In vitro infection of different cell types with HIV-1 replication-competent recombinant viruses caused a reduction of the viral replication capacity compared with their corresponding wild-type cells expressing UBXN6.CONCLUSIONS: A higher prevalence of Ala31Thr in UBXN6 was found among LTNPs within its N-terminal region, which is crucial for UBXN6/VCP protein complex formation.
+UBXN6 knockdown affected CAV1 turnover and HIV-1 replication capacity.

 |Alternate Journal||Clin.
 Microbiol.
 Infect.|